johnlockejrr/doc-ufcn/README.md

     ]
 }
 ```

+Once the config file is ready, just run the following command: ```python hugging_face/app.py --config```
+by specifying the path to the config .json file

 ## Cite us!

 If you want to cite us in one of your works, please use the following citation.